Ekhart86/flutter_integration_test_task/README.md

 3. Cover the login page with automated tests.
    You can find the login and password details in this file below.
    The number of tests should be as you see fit.
-Tests must be written using gherkin scripts.

 4. Create a repository with the completed task and send a link to it in response.